ksu-hmi/PythonQuiz/projectroadmap.md

 Question format: Each has a question, 4 options, and a correct answer.
 (THIS IS DONE)

 Scoring: +1 for correct, 0 for wrong.
 17-20 points = Excellent.
 12-17 points = Good.
 7-12 points = Needs Improvement.
-0-7 points = Fail
+0-7 points = Fail (THIS HAS BEEN IMPLEMENTED INTO OUR CODE)

-2. Organize Your Data
+2. Organize Our Data
 Task: Store quiz questions in a structured format.
+(THIS IS DONE)

 To Do: #THIS WEEK WE WILL BE CREATING OUR CODE AND MAKING THE CORRECT CHANGES NEEDED#